slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'I don't tell my boys them how to live.
 I live fully and let them see.'*

-> *'He who can reach a child’s heart, can reach the world’s heart.' -- Rudyard Kipling*

 HINTS: How to teach your kids...

 - generosity: «What did u do this week for somebody?»